yuanchun103061251/DSPLAB_HW3_PUBLIC/README.md

 ## Extra Points
 * +2 pts: If you make your code publicly available.
-* +2 pts: If you comment on pull request from students who fork the homework. <del>Make sure you send me a screenshot of the comments to me.</del> We can follow your discussion ourselves.
+* +2 pts: If you comment on pull request from students who fork the homework.
 * Other things that impress me.

 ## Writeup